Here Is Tonight’s High School Football Schedule

 ALABAMA

-Pictured: Northview beat Tate 34-25 last Friday night.
-NorthEscambia.com photo, click to enlarge.
+Pictured: The Northview Chiefs took down Elberta 49-24 last Friday night.
+NorthEscambia.com photos click to enlarge.

 Comments